PHP Print Statements

 - print() – Unlike echo(), this function will print only one value to the browser.
 For example,

-- printf(string_format,values) – This method is used to replace the values to the formated template.
-So, string format and values are passed as arguments of this function.
+- printf(string_format, values) – This method is used to replace the values to the formatted template.
+So, string format and values are passed as arguments to this function.
 For example,

 printf('We are expected to score above %d%% for distinction', 85);